radekstepan/coding-challenges/README.md

 The main application entry-point lives in `src/App.js`.
 The `render` function displays the currently active container/route.
-To trigger a route change we call the `navigate` action on the store which updates the app [history](https://github.com/reacttraining/history) and changes the current route in the store if it matches any of the paths in `src/models/router.js`.
+To trigger a route change we call the `navigate` action on the store which updates the app using pushState ( [history](https://github.com/reacttraining/history)) and changes the current route in the store if it matches any of the paths in `src/models/router.js`.
 This way route changes behave like any other app input/state-change.